rocky-linux/documentation/docs/guides/security/dnf_automatic.md

 ## Configuration

-By default, the update process will start at 6am, with a random extra time delta to avoid all your machines updating at the same time.
+By default, the update process will start at 6am, with a random extra time delta to avoid all your machines updating simultaneously.
 To change this behavior, you must override the timer configuration associated with the application service:

 ```
 sudo systemctl edit dnf-automatic.timer